lukecahill/Spring/README.md

+Database can be created using:

-create user 'luke'@'localhost' identified by 'ThePassword';
+* create user 'luke'@'localhost' identified by 'ThePassword';
-grant all on springdatabase.* to 'luke'@'localhost';
+* grant all on springdatabase.* to 'luke'@'localhost';